renatogcruz/data-capture/README.md

 ## Data captured

-When the Galapagos evolutionary process is over, we need to tell the algorithm to stop working.
-To do so, simply click Switch again, this time to make it 'False'.
+Once the Galapagos evolutionary process is complete, we need to instruct the algorithm to stop functioning.
+To do this, simply click the Switch again, this time setting it to 'False'.

-In the directory where everything is saved, you will find a CSV file, with all data for each iteration and a folder containing their respective images.
+In the directory where everything is saved, you will find a CSV file containing all the data for each iteration, as well as a folder containing the respective images.

-Now you have all the data you need to further deepen the analysis of your work.
+Now you have all the data necessary to delve deeper into the analysis of your work.

 ![](images/07.gif)